Dr Ling Khoon Lin

-Digestive problems refer to any gastrointestinal disorders that occurs in the digestive tract, which is also called the gastrointestinal (GI) tract.
+Digestive problems refer to any gastrointestinal disorders that occur in the digestive tract, which is also called the gastrointestinal (GI) tract.
 The first signs of a digestive tract issue commonly include bleeding, bloating, constipation or diarrhoea, and heartburn.

 If you're experiencing abdominal pain, nausea or bloating, it could either be a virus that will go away in time, or a sign of a gastrointestinal condition that may require medical attention or a change in lifestyle habits.

-You should always consult your doctor to identify the exact cause of your symptoms, but here are a few of the common culprits!
+You should always consult your doctor to identify the exact cause of your symptoms, but here are a few of the common culprits:

 Gastritis is the inflammation of the lining of the stomach.
 It has many causes, but the most common are infectious agents, especially Helicobacter pylori (H. pylori), aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) like Ponstan, and alcohol.

 Try to avoid common aggravating foods such as spicy, fatty and fried foods, chilli powder, alcohol and coffee as they may increase the severity of symptoms.

 Treatment of gastritis depends on its cause.
 For gastritis associated with of H. pylori, treatment involves a combination of antibiotics and acid suppressants, while gastritis due to aspirin, NSAIDs and alcohol may require an acid suppressant.
 Where possible, the consumption of alcohol and the medication responsible for the gastritis should be stopped.